mfrueggvc/CMT-Migration/README.md

 ## Project Overview

-This project implements a multi-linear regression model with autoregressive components to predict net migration flows in South American countries from 2015 to 2019, using socioeconomic data from 1990 to 2014 as training period.
+This project implements a stepwise regression model with autoregressive components to predict net migration flows in South American countries from 2015 to 2019, using socioeconomic data from 1990 to 2014 as training period.
 ##  Project Structure

 ```